renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm [Renato Borges Viana](https://linkedin.com/in/renato-borges-viana) 🇧🇷

-👨‍💻 Java Back-end Developer with 4 years of experience in corporate systems, working on the development of RESTful APIs and monolithic applications using Java 17, Spring Boot, and Kotlin, as well as building interfaces with Angular.
-Specialized in distributed systems architecture, DevSecOps practices, and modern frameworks such as Quarkus.
-AWS Cloud Practitioner certified, with a proven track record in legacy system modernization and implementation of scalable solutions in cloud-native environments.
+👨‍💻 Back-end Developer with 4 years of experience in Java 17, Kotlin, Spring Boot, and Quarkus.
+Experienced in projects with classic monolithic, modular, and microservices architectures, developing APIs and scalable systems.
+Specialist in cloud-native solutions, CI/CD automation, and DevSecOps.
+Currently deepening knowledge in distributed architecture, DDD, and event-driven design, always focused on high availability and performance.

 ---